Supply Chain Optimization

 1. Blue Yonder

 Fortune 500 retailers, CPG manufacturers, and large distributors with complex, multi-echelon supply chains.
-Operations where planning accuracy drives competitive advantage more than execution speed.
+Supply chain VPs and planning directors at organizations where planning accuracy drives competitive advantage more than execution speed.

 - End-to-end supply chain planning: demand forecasting, inventory optimization, network design